Looking for the most beautiful lakes in Canada? You came to the right place.

 Decking these romantic panoramas are the country’s turquoise lakes.
 Some big, others small, the beautiful lakes of Canada boast hypnotic beauty!

 What’s more?
-They are surrounded by exciting hiking trails, bordered with wildflowers and sometimes inhabited by beavers.
+They are surrounded by exciting hiking trails, bordered by wildflowers and sometimes inhabited by beavers.
 Scattered around these lakes are tall trees that add a refreshing element to the entire scene.

 The vivid, activity-jammed lake scapes will not disappoint.